Dropbeat-Developer-2/Dropbeaterz-TV/README.md

 # Dropbeaterz-TV
-This playlist is only for testing, not public!
+This playlist is under contruction.
+So, some channels can't be accessible.